ARTICLE I - NAME

 Section 1.
 This Unit shall have such Standing Committees and Activities as are required by the Department, and such other committees as the President of the Unit may deem necessary.

 a.
 The President shall appoint an Auditing Committee of three members to serve during her term of office.
 This committee shall audit, or cause to be audited, the books of the Unit Treasurer, annually.
-Audits may be conducted throughout the Auxiliary year, but all books must be audited prior to the installation of officers-elect.
+Audits may be conducted throughout the Auxiliary year, but all books must be audited within sixty days of the end of the fiscal year.

 b.
 This Unit shall have a Nominating Committee.